t3l3machus/hoaxshell/README.md

 <img src="https://img.shields.io/badge/Maintained%3F-Yes-96c40f">
 ## Purpose

-hoaxshell is a non-traditional windows reverse shell (powershell), currently undetected by Microsoft Defender and most other AV solutions, as it is solely based on http/https traffic.
-The tool is easy to use, it produces it's own powershell base64 encoded or raw payload, it supports session restoration and encryption (ssl).
+hoaxshell is a non-traditional windows reverse shell (PowerShell), currently undetected by Microsoft Defender and most other AV solutions, as it is solely based on http/https traffic.
+The tool is easy to use, it produces it's own PowerShell base64 encoded or raw payload, it supports session restoration and encryption (ssl).

 **Disclaimer**: The project is quite fresh and has not been widely tested.